ssebastianmag/hydrogen-wavefunctions/README.md

 Solving this equation yields the wavefunctions which are usually expressed in terms of radial and angular parts.

+> NOTE
-Given the spherical symmetry of the hydrogen atom, we choose spherical coordinates ($r, \theta, \varphi$).
+> Given the spherical symmetry of the hydrogen atom, we choose spherical coordinates.
+>

-This choice facilitates the separation of variables, allowing us to decouple the radial and angular components of the problem.
+>This choice facilitates the separation of variables, allowing us to decouple the radial and angular components of the problem.